Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Philip Davis almost 4 years ago
+Philip Davis over 4 years ago

 I oppose the US 29/ Frays Mill/ Burnley Station Intersection Improvements.
 I have been using this intersection daily for the past 14 years (11 on the Frays Mill side, and the last 3 on the Burnley Station side).
 14 years ago the light was not necessary, but with increased traffic it became so for traffic to turn off of these roads onto U.S. 29, and vice versa.
 What you propose would require drivers to make U-turns into the morning and evening traffic that necessitated the light in the first place.
 Currently there is the chance of an accident at that intersection if/when people run red lights.
 The design does not alleviate the chance of accidents at the intersection, and create 2 new places for potential accidents.
 I've not noticed any major backups at this intersection in the morning or evening.
 Cedar Grove further north seems to be a larger choke point for traffic moving north since it has been "fixed."